Q. How much does it cost to study on The Drawing Year at the Royal Drawing School?

 Q. What should I submit in my portfolio?

-We require you to completed an online application form, submit a digital portfolio and send two sketchbooks to the School.
-You must drop off your sketchbooks to the School on the 6th and 7th April 2017.
+We require you to completed an online application form, submit a digital portfolio by the 12pm (midday) deadline on 5th April 2023, and send two sketchbooks to the School.
+You must drop off your sketchbooks to the School on designated dates (please check back closer to the deadline).

 Your digital portfolio must consist of: